Business Line of Credit Rates: The Essential Guide

 How do Business Lines of Credit work?

-Obtaining a line of credit requires working with a bank, credit union, or alternative financing facilitator, like United Capital Source.
+Obtaining a line of credit typically requires working with a bank, credit union, or alternative financing facilitator, such as United Capital Source.
 The financial institution issues the line of credit and your account, from which you can draw the funds.

 The money goes into your business checking account.
 Most lenders can provide same-day or next-day fund transfers once your account is set up.
 You then use the money for working capital or other business purposes.

 Lines of credit usually have terms ranging from three to 18 months.
 You must repay the draw plus interest within the stated terms.
+Your monthly payment is determined by the amount you draw, the interest rate, and the repayment term.
+Monthly payments are scheduled to ensure the outstanding principal is repaid within the agreed timeframe.
 Your minimum payment due will be set to keep you on schedule to repay the draw within the allotted timeframe.

 Revolving vs. Non-Revolving Lines of Credit